erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 The [current market cap for crypto](https://coinmarketcap.com/) (basically how much money is in the space) is approximately 2.3 trillion dollars.
 This changes all the time, but it will give us a good starting point about what the most popular coins are and how much electricity is being consumed.

-At time of writing, here are the top 5 coins in order by market cap (this essentially shows how much equity used
+At time of writing, here are the top 5 coins in order by market cap:

 1. Bitcoin - $927,825,526,790